hvbridi/XGBRegressor-on-car-prices/README.md

 ### 1. Log-Transformation on Target (`np.log1p`)
 * **Hypothesis:** Transforming the price to a logarithmic scale usually helps with skewed distributions and reduces the impact of expensive outliers.
 * **Result:** Both MAE and MAPE **increased** (worsened) with the transformation.
 * **Conclusion:** The price distribution in the filtered range (500-100k) was well-behaved enough that the log transformation added unnecessary complexity without performance gain.
-We reverted to predicting raw prices.
+It was reverted to predicting raw prices.

 ### 2. Target Encoding on Car Models
 * **Hypothesis:** Replacing the car model name with its average price would give the XGBoost a strong signal.